14-year-old charged with Barnard College student death

 “This arrest is a major milestone on the path to justice for Tessa Majors,” said District Attorney Cy Vance.

-A 13-year-old who was arrested December 13 and charged as a juvenile with felony murder told detectives he was at the park with other youths but wasn’t the one who stabbed Majors.
-He faces prosecution in Family Court.
+A 13-year-old who was arrested Dec.
+13 and charged as a juvenile with felony murder told detectives he was at the park with other youths but wasn’t the one who stabbed Majors.

 Vance said his office and the police are “in active investigation in terms of other suspects, and that will continue.”